 Stop Being So Wily!: Since Jerome Williams is out of a starting job, the term now uses Wily Peralta as its foundation.

-The Big Apple: Bartolo Colon’s nickname.
+The Big Apple: Bartolo Colon’s former nickname while pitching in New York.

 The Giant Peach: Bartolo Colon’s new nickname now that he’s moved from New York to Atlanta.